CARE ratings for Indian debt instruments-Dec 18

 -------------------

-Lexus Granito (India) Pvt Ltd ST Bk Fac CARE D 57 Assigned
+Orbit Artisans Pvt Ltd ST Bk Fac CARE D 82 Revised from

 LONG TERM RATINGS: